Zerobeings/openai-nft-search-engine/README.md

 yarn install

 ```
->Note: You made need to uninstall and reinstall nft-searcher.
+>Note: You may need to uninstall and reinstall nft-searcher.

 If you would like to use nft-searcher in your project, please see the [NFTSearcher](#NFTSearcher) section below.